YoavRozov/FRC-Game-Piece-Pos-Estimation/README.md

 ---

-## Key Features
+## 🚀 Key Features

+- ⚡ **High-Speed & Accuracy**
-- **Extremely Fast and Accurate**: The algorithm leverages a precomputed dataset of rendered images and their corresponding real-world positions, allowing for rapid and robust pose estimation at runtime.
+  Matches live camera images to a precomputed dataset of rendered frames for sub-10ms pose estimation.

-- **Full Source Code and Explanations**: The repository includes all Python source code and detailed explanations of the algorithm, data generation, and processing steps.
-- **Pipeline Architecture**: Utilizes multi-processing to maximize throughput, ensuring the latest camera data is always processed and stale data is discarded.
+- 🧠 **Fully Explained, Fully Open**
+  Includes all source code, rendering tools, and clear documentation of each stage—perfect for learning, customization, or direct use.

+- 🛠️ **Modular, Multi-Process Architecture**
+  Ensures real-time performance by offloading detection, estimation, and networking to separate processes.

+- 🤖 **Built for FRC Robots**
-- **FRC-Ready**: Designed for use on Raspberry Pi or similar hardware, with integration for FRC networking (NetworkTables).
+  Seamless integration with FRC systems via **NetworkTables**, optimized for Raspberry Pi or similar edge devices.

+---

-## How It Works
+## 🔍 How It Works

-1. **Preprocessing (Offline, One-Time)**
+### 1. Preprocessing (One-Time, Offline)
+- Render thousands of labeled images in **Blender** using the provided scripts.
-   - Use Blender to render thousands of images of the game piece from all relevant positions and angles, with known camera parameters (The provided Blender Files include rendering scripts).
+- Each frame encodes the 3D pose of the game piece from a fixed camera viewpoint.
-   - Each image is annotated with its real-world position and orientation (If the game piece is non-symmetrical).
-   - The resulting dataset is stored as a CSV file.
+- Store the dataset in CSV format with pose metadata.

-2. **Runtime (On-Robot)**
+### 2. Runtime (On-Robot)
-   - Capture frames from a fixed-position camera.
+- Capture live frames from the robot’s fixed-position camera.
-   - Detect the game piece in the image using color or ML-based detection.
+- Detect the game piece using either simple color filtering or ML-based segmentation.
-   - Extract the bounding rectangle (and optionally, orientation) of the detected object.
+- Extract bounding rectangles and (optionally) orientation info.
-   - Match the detected rectangle to the closest entry in the precomputed dataset using a fast search algorithm.
+- Find the closest match in the dataset using a **fast image similarity search**.
-   - Output the estimated real-world position (and orientation) of the game piece.
+- Output the real-world position and orientation of the game piece.

+---

-## Limitations
+## ⚠️ Limitations

-- **Requires Fixed Camera Position**: The camera must remain in the exact same position and orientation as during the Blender rendering phase.
+- 📸 **Fixed Camera Only**: Must remain identical to the one used during dataset rendering.
-- **Long Preprocessing Time**: Generating the dataset in Blender can take around 2 hours, depending on CPU, number of images, and resolution.
+- 🕒 **Long Preprocessing Time**: Dataset generation can take ~2 hours.
-- **Not Suitable for Dynamic Camera Setups**: Any change in camera pose requires re-rendering the dataset.
+- ❌ **Not Suitable for Moving Cameras**: Repositioning the camera requires full dataset regeneration.

+---

-## Project Structure
+## 📁 Project Structure

 ```
 game-piece-pos-estimation